-Allergies do not cause a fever.
-In some cases, they may lead to health issues that can result in a fever, such as a sinus infection.
+Allergies do not cause a fever, but they may lead to health issues that can cause a fever, such as a sinus infection.
 Other conditions, such as bacterial or viral infections, can have similar symptoms to allergies and may cause a fever.

 In this article, we discuss possible causes of fever and allergy symptoms.

 We also look at the treatment options available and when to contact a doctor.

 According to the American College of Allergy, Asthma, and Immunology, allergies do not cause a fever.

 Symptoms of allergies can include:

 Viral infections can cause a person to develop allergy-like symptoms alongside a fever.

 One notable indication that a person has allergies is that allergy symptoms last only as long as people are experiencing an exposure to the allergen.
 Other causes, such as the flu or common cold, can last much longer.